 On a side note… we love the ABRA wallet.

 OK… let’s get back to the information at hand…

 Crypto Cost Averaging is the cryptocurrency version of Dollar Cost Averaging.

 Frankly, in our opinion it is a clever technique to deal with the highly volatile nature of cryptocurrency markets.

 While all the advantages listed earlier for DCA are definitely applicable in the cryptocurrency space, we believe there are some additional advantages for those who employ this strategy to the crypto investments in their portfolio.

-Helpful for Beginners in Cryptocurrency Investing
+Tips For Beginners To Cryptocurrency Investing

 While you may not be a newbie to investing, you may indeed be new to cryptocurrency.
 Don’t feel bad, as of the writing of this article, less than 1% of the world population uses or invests in Bitcoin or cryptocurrency.

 But like anything in this world, if you are not familiar or comfortable with something, you can tend to become overwhelmed easily.